stacks-network/docs/_core/smart/tutorial.md

     Clarity is a programming language based on [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
 Most notably, Clarity is designed for static analysis, not compiled, and **not** [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness).

     Let's go through the source code.
 Notice how the program and each statement is enclosed in `()` (parentheses).
-You'll see that the smart contract consists of two public methods.
+You'll see that the smart contract consists of two public functions.
 Starting at the top, let's review line by line:

     ```cl
     (define-public (say-hi)